Learn to Drive a Car: Step by Step

 3. Start lessons and build road awareness

-A good instructor helps you develop safe habits from the beginning, not just basic car control.
+A good DVSA-approved instructor helps you develop safe driving habits from the very first lesson, not just basic car control.
+Aim for consistent weekly lessons rather than long gaps, so that what you learn stays fresh and you progress smoothly.

-4. Prepare for and pass your theory test
+4. Study and practise for your theory test

 Official GOV.UK link